Matt-Eva/intro-to-recoil-demo/README.md

 export default LemurContainer
 ```

-Once we've included this piece of state in our LemurContainer, we can map over it to generate the appropriate number of lemurs cards to display.
+Once we've included this piece of state in our LemurContainer, we can map over it to generate the appropriate number of lemur cards to display.

 ## Conclusion